golang-leipzig/golang-leipzig.github.io/content/posts/meetup-28-wrapup.md

 Thanks [Leandro](https://www.linkedin.com/in/leandrosansilva/) for your great input!

-Discussion about errors reminded us that as a first measure, errors need to be actually handled.
+A discussion about errors reminded us that as a first measure, errors need to be handled, actually.
 There's even some research on that - e.g. compiled here into Software Engineering's Greatest Hits:
 [https://youtu.be/HrVtA-ue-x0?t=595](https://youtu.be/HrVtA-ue-x0?t=595).